UCF vs. Kent State: Odds, spread, over/under - August 31

 UCF vs. Kent State Betting Trends

-- UCF covered seven times in 14 games with a spread last season.
+- UCF won seven games against the spread last season, failing to cover seven times.

 - The Knights were favored by 36.5 points or more once last season, and covered the spread.

-- The Golden Flashes won their only game last season when playing as at least 36.5-point underdogs.
+- The Golden Flashes won their only game last year when playing as at least 36.5-point underdogs.

 |To Win the National Champ.